Measuring Teacher Effectiveness FAQ

 Value-added models, or VAMs, attempt to measure a teacher's impact on student achievement apart from other factors, such as individual ability, family environment, past schooling, and the influence of peers.
 Rather than focusing on how students test at a single point in time, VAMs estimate how much improvement they make from one testing period to the next.

-Value-added estimates enable relative judgments but are not absolute indicators of effectiveness.Value-Added Modeling 101: Using Student Test Scores to Help Measure Teaching Effectiveness
+Value-added models provide an estimate of the relative effectiveness of a teacher but are not an absolute indicator of his or her effectiveness.Value-Added Modeling 101: Using Student Test Scores to Help Measure Teaching Effectiveness

 What are student growth percentiles?
 How can they measure teaching effectiveness?